blips + updates

 Some people seem to be under the erroneous belief that the Constitution grants us our rights.
 It does no such thing.
 To understand the Constitution, you have to remember the Declaration of Independence, which preceded it by several years.
 It is the Declaration that contains the philosophy of the American Revolution.
 The Constitution merely implements that philosophy.
-Find a zip code's district.
-Want to know what your zip zode area's boudaries are?
-Trying to find your cousin's zip code in East Jabroo?
-This site will help you with that.

 The philosophy of the American Revolution contains three basic premises.
 One is that rights come from God and are unalienable.
 Two is that men create governments to protect those rights.
 Three is that when government fails to protect those rights and becomes abusive of those rights, men have a right and even a duty to overthrow that government and create a new one.